Peter F. Flaherty: Career

 In 1965, Flaherty led the Democratic Party ticket when he was elected to the Pittsburgh City Council.
 He was elected mayor in the 1969 Pittsburgh mayoral election, defeating Judge Harry A. Kramer in the primary election.
 In the general election Flaherty beat the Republican, John K. Tabor.
 Four years later, in the 1973 election, Flaherty was re-elected by winning the Democratic primary, the Republican primary, and the Constitutional party primaries.

-During his seven years as mayor, Flaherty reduced the payroll by almost one third, balanced the budget each year without a tax increase or any new taxes, reduced the taxes by two mils, eliminated the wage tax for three years, and left office with a substantial budget surplus and taxes lower than when he took office.
+During his seven years as mayor, Flaherty reduced the payroll by almost one third, balanced the budget each year without a tax increase or any new taxes, reduced the taxes by two million dollars, eliminated the wage tax for three years, and left office with a substantial budget surplus and taxes lower than when he took office.
 He increased the amount of street repaving from less than ten miles in 1969 to more than 100 miles in his last year in office.
 This was accomplished in part by using city personnel and a city owned asphalt plant instead of continuing to contract out the work.

 Flaherty was featured in a book on city governing called City Money: Political Processes, Fiscal Strain, and Retrenchment by Terry N. Clark and Laura Crowley Ferguson, Columbia University Press 1983.
 Throughout most of his tenure as mayor, Flaherty successfully opposed the Early Action Program, a project which included the development of Skybus.
 At the end of his tenure, the dispute over this program was resolved by a study performed through the agreement of Flaherty, the county commissioners, representatives of labor and the City Council.
 The study recommended the abandonment of Skybus and the use, instead, of steel wheel on steel rail technology.
 This recommendation was adopted by the County transit agency.

 His administration's track record on racial and minority equality was mixed.
 He was criticized in the African-American community for opposing busing desegregation, and he dismantled the existing majority-black Freedom House Ambulance Service in favor of a new, predominantly white city paramedic system, an action which some attributed to the mayor's racism.
 One of his early appointments was former Duquesne University and Boston Celtics basketball star Chuck Cooper, as Director of Parks and Recreation.
 He eliminated the Police Tactical Police Force unit, which was associated by African-Americans with racism during the late 1960s and especially the disturbances that erupted after the assassination of Martin Luther King Jr. Pittsburgh was the first major city in Pennsylvania to adopt a successful affirmative action program for minorities and women.